-This excerpt is part of a series in which experts and thought leaders — from around the world and all parts of society — address for the OECD the COVID-19 crisis, discussing and developing solutions now and for the future.
+The OECD Forum Network is a space for experts and thought leaders—from around the world and all parts of society— to discuss and develop solutions now and for the future.
 Aiming to foster the fruitful exchange of expertise and perspectives across fields to help us rise to this critical challenge, opinions expressed do not necessarily represent the views of the OECD.

 Before the pandemic, when people asked my wife what I did, her reply about my work on supply chains confused them.
 The average person was simply unaware of the vast global web of manufacturing, warehousing, and transportation companies that bring a wealth of consumer products to the nearest store shelf or front doorstep.

 At some level, that lack of awareness is a testament to how well these supply chains usually function: The fact that the goods people wanted were almost always sitting on the store shelf when they wanted them made it easy to take for granted all the hard work it took to put them there.
 When the virus simultaneously disrupted suppliers, operations, and consumer demand, everyone became acutely aware of the existence of supply chains and how they were straining to cope with the challenge.
 My wife did not have to explain anymore. […]

 The Digital Cannot Exist Without the Physical